JOHNNY DALE

 Copyright: 07/1948

 From Exciting Comics #62 - Diamond smugglers are bringing in the gems from Mexico but how they are getting is in the mystery that Johnny Dale is assigned to figure out.

-Click here to read the story.
+2 The Lion's Share of the Loot!
 The Lion's Share of the Loot!

 Published by Better Publications